solfridhj/rule-engine/README.md

 1. Manual: Create a new subscription.
 2. Manual: Create the Azure Function in the consumption tier - could and should be automated.
-3. Create the Azure Cosmos DB in the free tier - could and should be automated.
+3. Manual: Create the Azure Cosmos DB in the free tier - could and should be automated.
-4. Configure network access so the function can access the cosmos DB.
+4. Manual: Configure network access so the function can access the cosmos DB.
+Note: Due to the afunc being in the consumption plan, the entire datacenters outbound range has to be whitelisted (see more on this [here](https://learn.microsoft.com/en-gb/azure/azure-functions/ip-addresses?tabs=portal#find-outbound-ip-addresses))
 5. Automatic: Commits to main builds and deploys code to the Azure function.

+### Manual steps in GitHub actions:

 In the GitHub actions pipeline, a secret has to be added so we can login to deploy the function: https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Clinux